catalog header

 Enrollment Verifications

-Once a month the Registrar’s Office transmits enrollment data to the National Student Clearinghouse.
-This data is used to provide enrollment verification of students that can be accessed by a third party including lenders of federal and state loans.
-The Registrar’s Office, upon timely notice, will also provide to any student a letter verifying his/her enrollment status to any agency.
-Students may print out their verification for insurance providers by accessing the National Student Loan Clearinghouse link through ZagWeb.
+The University Registrar’s periodically transmits enrollment data to the National Student Clearinghouse.
+This data is used to provide enrollment verification of students that can be accessed by third party entities, including lenders of federal and state loans.
+Students may print out their verification for insurance providers by accessing the National Student Clearinghouse link through Zagweb.